ninebillionnamesofgod/StyleTransfer/README.md

 # StyleTransfer
 Takes two images and slaps them together.
-E.g.
+The Folder Edit has the images of the Porn Clips at the point where God is mentioned

 ## Goal:
 Render an image where a porn participant is saying God is merged with an image caravaggio